 Pesticides

-The toxicity of some pesticides is dependent on the amount of organic carbon within the soil.
-If the threshold selected for assessment was based on organic carbon normalization, the pesticide data were also organic carbon-normalized (using the organic carbon content from the same area) for comparison of the data with the threshold.
-Data for the following pesticides were organic carbon-normalized: pyrethroids, fipronil, fipronil metabolites, and the organophosphates chlorpyrifos, diazinon, and methyl parathion.
+The toxicity of some pesticides is dependent on the amount of organic carbon within sediment.
+If the threshold selected for assessment was based on organic carbon normalization, the pesticide data were also organic carbon-normalized (using the organic carbon content from the same sample) for comparison of the data with the threshold.
+Data for the following pesticides (when measured in sediment samples) were organic carbon-normalized: pyrethroids, fipronil, fipronil metabolites, and the organophosphates chlorpyrifos, diazinon, and methyl parathion.

+Organic carbon-normalized pyrethroids are compared to organic carbon-normalized thresholds.
+These thresholds are based on the geomean of multiple values of the lethal concentrations of 50 percent of the population (“LC50”), normalized for the organic carbon content of the soil.
+The geomean is the preferred statistic to calculate a singular threshold since the distribution of toxicity test results are generally not normally distributed and are more likely to follow a lognormal distribution (U.S. EPA, 1985).
+Assessments conducted for Central Valley Region waterbodies use one-tenth the LC50 value in accordance with the Central Valley Water Quality Control Plan (2018).

+Calculations of additive toxicity, or toxic units, were used to assess impairment based on the cumulative impact of individual organophosphate and pyrethroids pesticides.
+For these pesticides, the evaluation guideline for the protection of aquatic life is one toxic unit equivalent (Amweg et al., 2006 for pyrethroid pesticides, and Bailey et al., 1997 for organophosphate pesticides).
+A toxic unit equivalent is equal to the sum of all individual pyrethroids concentrations from a single sample, each having their reported concentration divided by their respective evaluation guideline prior to being summed.
+If this calculation results in a value greater than one, the sample is counted as an exceedance of the water quality objective.
 Tissue Matrix - Fish and Shellfish

 Pesticides, other organic chemicals, and metals (except mercury) in fish and shellfish tissue were assessed based on a modified version of the Fish Contaminant Goals (FCG) developed by OEHHA (OEHHA, 2008).
 The FCG were modified by replacing the 0.7 cooking reduction factor with a value of 1.0.
 A cooking reduction factor is a numeric value that approximates the amount of contaminant removed from tissue by cooking.
 A cooking reduction factor of 1.0 implies there is no reduction in contaminant concentration from cooking.
 U.S. EPA guidance allows for the assumption of no contaminant loss during preparation and cooking (U.S. EPA, 2000).
 Tissue sample fractions were reported as either "whole organism" or "fish fillet."
 The modified OEHHA FCGs were used for assessment (with the exception of mercury) of both whole organism and fish fillet data.
 Information related to assessment of specific pollutants is provided in the below subtopics.

-Arsenic

-Total arsenic results were multiplied by 0.10 for conversion to inorganic arsenic.

 Mercury

 Mercury concentrations in fish tissue were reported in terms of individual fish or multiple fish per composite sample.
 Annual composite averages were weighted when composites have an unequal number of fish or samples were a mix of composites and individuals.
 Fork lengths were used in place of total lengths when the total length was unknown.
 The total length of a fish was assumed to be at least as long as the fork length.
 In addition, data from fish with lengths smaller or larger than the California Department of Fish and Wildlife’s fishing regulation legal size limits were not used to determine attainment with the Commercial and Sport Fishing beneficial use.